kiiradesign/visual-poetry/README.md

 - Text Layout Engine: Pretext (by Chenglou)
 - Rendering: HTML5 Canvas API (for export) and absolutely-positioned glyph spans (for preview)
 - Image Processing: Browser-native Canvas image data for luminance/brightness mapping
-- Motion: `framer-motion` for animated glyph reveal and icon transitions
+- Motion: `framer-motion` for animated glyph reveal / UI transitions, plus `motion` as a DialKit peer dependency
 - Color Picker: `react-colorful` wrapped in a custom Radix popover with Hex/RGB/HSL format switching
+- Tweak UI: `dialkit` mounted at app root and also used directly for the right-sidebar sliders
 - Version Control: Git and GitHub

 ## Project Structure